pwsacademy/swift-setup/editors/xcode/README.md

 ## Usage

-You can use Xcode to create and edit Swift files, as well as edit and run Swift packages.
+You can use Xcode to create and edit Swift files and packages.
 Xcode also supports **playgrounds** that evaluate your code line-by-line.

 ### Playgrounds